Submitted by Taps Coogan on the 3rd of July 2016 to The Sounding Line.

 Purchases of this sort by the Fed have been going on since 2009 and, as a result, the Fed has become one of the largest purchasers of treasuries and mortgage backed securities in the world.
 If they stop buying, it could cause rates to jump and money to flow out of other financial assets such as stocks to make up the difference in demand.

 Herein lays the Fed’s conundrum.
 They need to juggle three largely incompatible objectives: reducing their own balance sheet, reducing bank excess reserves, and reducing payments to banks without causing too much inflation, or too much deflation, or scaring financial markets.

 As Dr. Michel of the Heritage Foundation described in his testimony to Congress, a combination of slowly selling the Fed’s assets and lowering the IORR at the same time may entice banks to use their excess reserves to buy the assets that the Fed unloads.
-This may be the least destabilizing path forward.
-However, as the chart below shows, the Fed’s balance sheet is over $2 trillion dollars larger than excess bank reserves, so this proposal is not a complete solution.
+Even without lowering the IORR, rising yields may entice banks to use their excess reserves to buy more securities.
+It is conceivable, perhaps even probable, that for a time this process could result in increasing liquidity flowing into financial assets if excess bank reserves decline faster than the Fed’s balance sheet.
+However, as the chart below shows, the Fed’s balance sheet is over $2 trillion dollars larger than excess bank reserves, so this proposal is not a complete solution if the Fed intends to completely eliminate its balance sheet.
 Surely balancing all of these forces while financial asset prices remain extremely overvalued by most metrics will be both tremendously difficult and involve very high risks.

 The other good news is that discussions of reducing the Federal Reserve’s “mandates” are also increasingly in the news.
 All of this means that big changes are most likely coming.